AaltoSciComp/scicomp-docs/triton/tut/storage.rst

    Use ``strace -c`` to compare the number of system calls in ``ls``, ``ls -l``, ``ls --no-color``, and ``ls --color`` on a directory with many files.
-You can use the directory ``/scratch/scip/lustre_2017/many-files/`` as a place with many files in it.
+On Triton, you can use the directory ``/scratch/scip/lustre_2017/many-files/`` as a place with many files in it.
 How many system calls per file were there for each option?